 The goal of this initiative is not to overwhelm testers with a ton of overhead.
 Of course, not every tester is interested in design, and I’m sure there are areas of quality assurance as a discipline that can evolve without integrating with design.

-The goal is to explore the potential of this collaboration, make everyone aware of the possibilities, and implement the recommendations where it makes sense.
+The goal is to explore the potential of this collaboration and how it can improve the entire development process.
+When everyone is aware of the possibilities, they can implement the recommendations where it makes sense.
 We want to spark interest in the benefits of collaboration, not lay down a bunch of new rules.

 The idea is to use each team’s strengths to make better products and keep an open mind to new ideas that arise from working together.
 Let’s take those opportunities when we see a fit and see how we can all benefit from QA and design’s teamwork.